Ensure a planner is working hard for you, not just looking after their own interests – Choice magazine, January/February 2003

 Some questions to ask a financial planner before you start giving them all your financial details are: Are you licensed?
 Do you offer a comprehensive service or are there areas of financial planning or strategies you do not cover in your plans?
 What qualifications and experience do you have?
 Who owns the company you work for?
 Are there any products you are obliged to recommend or any you are not allowed to recommend?
-How are you paid, by commission or fee for service?
+How are you paid, by commission, asset based fees or fee for service?
 Are there any products you recommend that you receive a higher commission from than others?
 Are you under any incentives to advise a client does not sell their investments or invests more of their money in your platforms (in other words do you receive bonus payments from your employer for certain dollar amounts or percentages of client’s assets retained on, say, a monthly basis?).
 And: do you offer ongoing reviews for your clients, and if so, what is the cost for this service?

-But the best question to ask a financial planner is probably “Are you wealthy from following your own advice?”
+But the best question to ask a financial planner is probably this: “Are you wealthy from following your own advice?”

 Most of these questions (not the wealthy one) can be answered by reading the Financial Services Guide which you must receive before the planner gives you any advice.
 If they do not give you one of these guides, walk away.
-If they do not hold an Australian Financial Services Licence, or if they are not an authorised representative of a licence holder, walk away.
-If you want to check if a firm holds an AFSL licence issued by the Australian Securities and Investments Commission or if an individual is an Authorised representative of a licence holder, do a search with ASIC.
+If they do not hold an Australian Financial Services (AFS) licence, or if they are not an authorised representative of a licence holder, walk away.
+If you want to check if a firm holds an AFS licence issued by the Australian Securities and Investments Commission or if an individual is an Authorised representative of a licence holder, do a search with ASIC.
 Don’t bother searching for my licence on the ASIC site.
-I will take this opportunity to remind you that I do not hold an Australian Financial Services Licence, nor am I an authorised representative of a licence holder.
+I will take this opportunity to remind you that I do not hold an Australian Financial Services licence, nor am I an authorised representative of a licence holder.
 That is because I do not give financial advice or advise on individual products.
 The information I give is of a general nature – as it says in that annoying disclaimer that pops up when you click on the Introduction page.

-If you see a financial planner what should you expect from the meeting?
+If you see a financial planner, what should you expect from the meeting?
 The first thing they should want to do is sit you down and ask about your current financial situation and past experiences with money.
 They should want to know as much as they can about your income, expenditure, current assets, current debts, your superannuation, tax position, how much risk you have taken with investments before and how much you are willing to take now, your current insurances and most importantly they will want to know what your financial goals are.
 Pretty much the sort of topics we have covered here, except that it’s very unlikely they will cover gambling or saving at all and they will not emphasise debt elimination to the extent I have.

 You should have at least three meetings with a financial planner: the first where they get information from you, the second where they present their recommendations to you in a written plan (which can be anything from a couple of pages to a small novel), and the third meeting where you go ahead with implementing the plan and filling out the relevant forms.